encryptidhh/host-network-sec-remediation/README.md

 ## How to Use this Repo

 As a guide!
 I used VMware to host my virtual machines, but the tutorial is otherwise vendor-neutral.
-Here are the virtual machines/materials you will need:
+Here's the virtual machines/materials needed.

+Machines:
 * A Windows 10 Enterprise VM
 * A Windows Server 2019 VM
-* A Kali Linux VM that can run:
+* A Kali Linux VM

+Software:
-  * OpenVAS
+* OpenVAS (Kali Linux)
-  * Nmap
+* Nmap (Kali Linux)
+* LGPO.exe (Windows 10 Enterprise)
+* Security Baselines for the Windows 10 machine version
+* PolicyAnalyzer.exe (Windows 10 Enterprise)

 ## 🔗 Quick Links
 * Tutorial:
 * Issues Doc: